npm/cli/docs/lib/content/using-npm/dependency-selectors.md

 Some examples:

 - `:root > :outdated(major)` returns every direct dependency that has a new semver major release
-- `.prod:outdated(in-range)` returns production dependencies that have a new release that satisfies at least one of its edges in
+- `.prod:outdated(in-range)` returns production dependencies that have a new release that satisfies at least one of its parent's dependencies

 #### [Attribute Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors)